Sign in

 For more information, please visit equal tees.

-• Black pipe and galvanized pipe are made of steel
+• Black pipe and galvanized pipe are made of steel.

-• Galvanized pipe has a zinc coating, black pipe does not
+• Galvanized pipe has a zinc coating; black pipe does not.

-• Galvanized pipe is ideal for carrying water but not suitable for carrying gas
+• Galvanized pipe is ideal for carrying water but not suitable for carrying gas.

-• Galvanized pipe is more durable
+• Galvanized pipe is more durable.

 Will Natural Gas Corrode Galvanized Pipe?

-In the old days, sometimes after a long time.
-This was generally due to the poor quality of galvanizing.
-Today using galvanized pipe generally presents no threat.
-Plumbers tend to use black pipe with gas for two main reasons.
-One is that it costs less than galvanized (except I’ve seen some home centers charging more for black which must be because of consumers lack of knowledge of “cost”).
-The other is that if galvanized pipes are used for water then using black for gas distinguishes the two uses.
-Imagine using galvanized for both gas and water in the same house?
-That could present a problem in people distinguishing which pipes are carrying what.
-I like to suggest painting galvanized pipes used for gas yellow.
-Today there exists flexible stainless steel gas pipe and it always yellow (that I’ve ever seen) so painting piping that is for gas yellow seems like a good idea.
-If pipe is in the ground it will tend to corrode faster (depends on the soil conditions).
-Many areas do not allow galvanized pipe underground for gas piping and factory coated steel pipe must be used.
-In some areas plastic pipe is allowed underground (with electric wire above it to allow for locating of that plastic gas pipe as well as warning tape above that pipe as well).
+I suggest painting galvanized pipes used for gas yellow.
+Today, there exists flexible stainless steel gas pipe, which is always yellow.
+Therefore, painting piping that is used for gas yellow seems like a good idea.
+If the pipe is in the ground, it will tend to corrode faster depending on the soil conditions.
+Many areas do not allow galvanized pipe underground for gas piping; instead, factory-coated steel pipe must be used.
+In some areas, plastic pipe is allowed underground with an electric wire above it to allow for locating that plastic gas pipe, as well as warning tape above that pipe.

 Are you interested in learning more about 45 degree tee?
 Contact us today to secure an expert consultation!